Maiq-The-Dude/BetterHands/README.md

 ### Mag Palming Configs
 - Change mag palm pose position and rotation
-- Change click pressure required to mag palm
+- Change click pressure required to mag palm when using touchpad click keybinds
-- Change priority of Grabbity Gloves vs mag palming
+- Change priority of Grabbity Gloves vs mag palming when Grabbity and mag palming share the same input
+- `Interactable` allows palmed items to be directly grabbed by the other hand
+- `CollisionPrevention` to alleviate physics clanking by disabling palmed item collision above a set velocity
+- `EasyPalmLoading` to enable Easy Mag Loading on only the palmed item.
+Not necessary if Easy Mag Loading is enabled via the ingame options panel already
 - Change palmable mag size limit. **Greater than `Medium` will disable TNH score submission**
-- Toggle `CursedPalms` which allows any interactive object to be palmed.
+- `CursedPalms` allows any interactive object to be palmed.
 Use at your own risk, bugs stemming from this will rarely be investigated. **Disables TNH score submission**
-- Toggle `Interactable` which allows palmed items to be directly grabbed by the other hand
+- `MirroredGuns` to fire a gun in the hand and palm slot at once.
+Requires `CursedPalms`
 - Rebind mag palm key
   - AX/BY buttons
   - Grip